-Patients may be referred by physicians, discharge planners, allied health professionals, third party payers, family members or other patients.
-Patients will need a physician's order to be evaluated by the appropriate therapists/disciplines, which may include evaluations by Physical Therapy, Occupational Therapy, and/or Speech/Language Pathology.
-Under certain circumstances, patients may be seen for Physical Therapy or Speech/Language Therapy under direct access, when permitted by the state practice act and hospital medical staff bylaws.
+A physician's referral is required for Occupational Therapy or Speech and Language Pathology services.

 Some patients require all three disciplines, while others may require only one or two.
-Specific orders may be required for certain types of evaluations (i.e. Rehab Swallow Study, Wheelchair Evaluation, etc).
+Specific orders may be required for certain types of evaluations (i.e. Rehab Swallow Study, Wheelchair Evaluation, etc.).
 Therapists will evaluate persons referred to the program to determine their potential to participate in and benefit from a comprehensive outpatient rehabilitation program.